SciML/ModelingToolkit.jl/docs/src/basics/Events.md

 ### [Heater](@id heater_events)

-Bang-bang control of a heater connected to a leaky plant requires hysteresis in order to prevent control oscillation.
+Bang-bang control of a heater connected to a leaky plant requires hysteresis in order to prevent rapid control oscillation.

 ```@example events
 @variables temp(t)